nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/readme.md

 To contribute, you can [create a pull request](https://github.com/nasa/Transform-to-Open-Science/pulls), [open an issue](https://github.com/nasa/Transform-to-Open-Science/issues), or [start a discussion](https://github.com/nasa/Transform-to-Open-Science/discussions).

 For technical details on contributing to OS 101 and our GitHub in general please visit our [contributing page](../../../CONTRIBUTING.md#contributing-to-open-science-101-on-github).

+## Teaching Open Science 101

+### New Instructors

+To become an instructor for Open Science 101, [contact TOPS](mailto:hq-openscience@nasa.gov) to find out more about this process.
+More details will be posted soon.

+### Existing Instructors

+Are you already teaching OS101?
+Learn how you can get your instructor-led training listed on our website by reading our [workshop listing requirements]().